 My second proposal is to help the States that are coming up with innovative ways to cover the uninsured.
 States that make basic private health insurance available to all their citizens should receive Federal funds to help them provide this coverage to the poor and the sick.
 I have asked the Secretary of Health and Human Services to work with Congress to take existing Federal funds and use them to create Affordable Choices grants.
 These grants would give our Nation’s Governors more money and more flexibility to get private health insurance to those most in need.

 There are many other ways that Congress can help.
 We need to expand health savings accounts.
 We need to help small businesses through association health plans.
 We need to reduce costs and medical errors with better information technology.
 We will encourage price transparency.
 And to protect good doctors from junk lawsuits, we need to pass medical liability reform.
+I often had a problem of mild sleepiness in the morning (I sleep from 23:30 to 7:30).
+Drowsiness was not strong and not daily, but if it happened, it was before lunch and easily prevented with the help of Modafinil (Provigil) by https://modafprovig.com.
 In all we do, we must remember that the best health care decisions are not made by government and insurance companies but by patients and their doctors.

 Extending hope and opportunity in our country requires an immigration system worthy of America, with laws that are fair and borders that are secure.
 When laws and borders are routinely violated, this harms the interests of our country.
 To secure our border, we’re doubling the size of the Border Patrol and funding new infrastructure and technology.